bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Clinical Evaluation

 A thorough history and physical examination are essential.
-Key points include:
+You’ll want to note:

 Laboratory Testing